MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsFilesPolicy.md

 ### Example 1
 ```
-Grant-CsTeamsFilesPolicy -Identity "user@contoso.com" -PolicyName TranscriptionDisabled
+Grant-CsTeamsFilesPolicy -Identity "user@contoso.com" -PolicyName NativeEntrypointDisabled
 ```

-The command shown in Example 1 assigns the per-user online teams files policy TranscriptionDisabled to a single user user@contoso.com.
+The command shown in Example 1 assigns the per-user online teams files policy NativeEntrypointDisabled to a single user user@contoso.com.

 ### Example 2
 ```
-Grant-CsTeamsFilesPolicy -Group sales@contoso.com -Rank 10 -PolicyName TranscriptionDisabled
+Grant-CsTeamsFilesPolicy -Group sales@contoso.com -PolicyName NativeEntrypointDisabled
 ```

-The command shown in Example 2 assigns the online teams files policy TranscriptionDisabled to the members of the group sales@contoso.com.
+The command shown in Example 2 assigns the online teams files policy NativeEntrypointDisabled to the members of the group sales@contoso.com.

 ## PARAMETERS